manojkarthick/github-upload-asset/README.md

 # github-upload-asset

+🚨 Deprecated.
+This functionality is now available in the `gh` CLI for Github. 🚨

 * CLI tool to upload an asset to the given GitHub release
 * You can download the release binaries for Linux/macOS/Windows [here](https://github.com/manojkarthick/github-upload-asset/releases/)
 * Create a personal access token and set it as an environment variable (`GITHUB_TOKEN=<your-personal-access-token>`) before running.